noisfischer/StickySituation/web/README.md

 ## DB

 The db is using `lowdb` and a local volume to persist a single json file.
-No server hosting, no latency.
+No additional server hosting, no latency.
 Brittle but quick for our use-case.
-We're not expecting breaking volumes of data and
+We're not expecting breaking volumes of user data (and if we do, hurray! we'll scale then)